 While the statewide average per capita income is just slightly below the national average, income levels vary considerably within the state; this should come as no real surprise given the increasingly tight linkage between education attainment levels and earning opportunities.
+Participation in the workforce is much more likely for individuals with at least some postsecondary education and income is higher for those with college credentials.
 Economic opportunity in the Northeast Kingdom is sharply lower than that in other parts of the state (Figure 23).
 An index using multiple measures tracking the vitality of local communities reinforces a picture of uneven opportunities in Vermont.
 Most obvious in Figure 24 is how the Northeast Kingdom is relatively distressed when measured in terms of income and educational opportunities, as well as workforce participation, business development, and housing occupancy.
 Less obvious but equally troubling for the state is a general downturn in the fortunes of many counties throughout the state as is shown by a comparison of the index over time.
 Between 2007-2011-during the depths of the recession-and 2012-2016, counties in the eastern half of the state especially saw their index scores fall; even Washington County appears to have lost ground.